castiron/typo3-extbaseinstantiable/README.md

 # Extbaseinstantiable mixin for TYPO3
+This package gives you a mixin (read: trait) that let’s you give the power of self-instantiation (using TYPO3 conventional mechanisms) to your class itself.
 Add this mixin to any class to make it instantiable using the Extbase `ObjectManager` with ease.

 ## Interface
 Once you've mixed the trait into your class, you can call `MyClass::get()` to get an instance of the class.